Vision Health

 Vision screening program for children in senior kindergarten

-Public health offers vision screening in schools to children in Senior Kindergarten.
+Public health offers vision screening in schools to children in senior kindergarten.

 The goal of the vision screening program is for school-aged children to achieve optimal visual health